 They are quoting $229.79 (AARP at the time of this article)

 I ran a competitive quote and you can clearly see that my carriers can offer much better rates.

-My same 60 year old Male can get the same coverage for $206.06 from United Home Life.
-That is a $23 savings , per month or $276 per year or a $1380 savings for a 5 year period!
+My same 60-year-old Male can get the same coverage for $206.06 from United Home Life.
+That is a $23 savings, per month or $276 per year or a $1380 savings for a 5-year period!
 This particular plan will take a Type 2 Diabetes ( non-insulin), Those with High Blood Pressure / Cholesterol and other minor health conditions.
-They will not decline you because you have seen a Dr in the last 3 months.
+Unlike AARP Life Insurance, they will not decline you because you have seen a Dr in the last 3 months.